FirespriteLtd/website/site/content/careers/_index.md

   body: >-
-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown to over 130 developers creating amazing experiences using the very latest tools on bleeding edge hardware.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown in stature over the last few years to over 100 developers creating amazing experiences at the cutting-edge of gaming hardware and technologies.
 team:
   show: false
   title: The Team